 - Helps with chronic headache

 Early morning is the best time to meditate.
-Meditation currently helps to boost focus and retention.
-Besides, it clears your mind and enhances your decision-making capacity.
+Meditation helps to boost focus memory, clearing your mind and enhancing your decision-making capacity.

 Ayurvedic Meal Routine